Revolle/trustgraph/README.md

 * Each contact C of graph G can :
   * create a token T , with a log L, sent to one of the contacts Ci part of Ld(C)
   * receive a token Th (sent by Lh(C) ), anotates it with a log L, and  sent to one of the contacts Ci part of Ld(C)
+## test
+* evaluate_graph.py : Contribution from Vincent Yernaux.
+This python-script creates/display a complete graph (nodes, notes, edges oriented/valued between nodes).
+It makes a calculation of the trust for each node.
+It shows that the calculation can be stable after few iterations (with a correct function ftr) .
+This scripts needs to know the whole graph.
+To be done : for each node C - which knows only his contacts Ld(c) - , C should be able to discover by himself the whole graph (sending a token ?), calculate it like proposed in the script, and verify its result against Ld(C) (sending a token ?)